Jong Hyun Lee

 Experience & Education

-Producer of Boston Onnuri Church for ProducerJuly 2011 to Present (over 6 years)
+Producer of Boston Onnuri Church for ProducerJuly 2011 to Present (about 7 years)

 Producer of Boston Onnuri Church, the biggest Korean church in Boston.
 Over 500 People attendance.